 What are nitrile gloves?

-More confidential, nitrile gloves are widely used and especially requested in the chiropody/podiatry field and more openly in the medical world.
-There are several ranges differentiated by their color, namely blue, pink, white and black.
+More confidential, nitrile gloves are widely used and especially in demand in the field of chiropody/podiatry and more openly in the medical world.
+They come in several ranges differentiated by their color, namely blue, pink, white, and black.
 Each shade corresponds to a profession for which the gloves are intended, black for hairdressers for example and blue for podiatrists and chiropodists.

-But why is it preferable to use nitrile gloves rather than latex?
+So why is it preferable to use nitrile gloves rather than latex?
 The reason is very simple.
-Nitrile is indeed more pleasant to wear than other types of products while adhering better to the skin.
+Nitrile is indeed more comfortable to wear than other types of products while adhering better to the skin.
 It thus does not risk slipping during an operation.
 Also, nitrile cannot cause an allergic reaction unlike latex.

 Which protective gloves to choose?
 Vinyl gloves

-After the nitrile and latex models, there are the vinyl gloves.
-However, it is strongly advised not to turn to these.
+After nitrile and latex models, there are vinyl gloves.
+However, it is strongly discouraged to turn to these.
 Why?
 Simply because this material does not adhere to the skin at all, which can cause accidents if they were to slip.

 The importance of suitable podiatrist gloves